-- a) Confirming the taught module marks achieved, including any marks for reassessment presented to the Board, and awarding credit. - b) Confirming the mark for the dissertation or equivalent, including any mark for resubmission. - c) Confirming any opportunities for reassessment for modules, including resubmission of the dissertation or equivalent and any opportunities for condonement. - d) Considering each student's marks' profile so that they can be advised on the range of possible award outcomes, including whether it is possible for them to make use of dissertation or equivalent credits. - e) Confirm the assessment for the clinical elements. - f) Considering extenuating circumstances as necessary and their implications for results. - g) Determining the appropriate award for each student. - h) Determining that the credit being presented for the award is current. - i) Requiring any student whose performance is below that required to achieve an award to withdraw.
+a) Confirming the taught module marks achieved, including any marks for reassessment-presented to the Board, and awarding credit.

+- b) Confirming the mark for the dissertation or equivalent, including any mark for resubmission. - c) Confirming any opportunities for reassessment for modules, including resubmission of the dissertation or equivalent; and any opportunities for condonement. - d) Considering each student's marks' profile so that they can be advised on the range of possible award outcomes, including whether it is possible for them to make use of dissertation or equivalent credits. - e) Confirm the assessment for the clinical elements. - f) Confirming any opportunities for resubmission of the dissertation or equivalent. - g) Considering extenuating circumstances as necessary and their implications for results. - h) Determining the appropriate award for each student. - i) Determining that the credit being presented for the award is current. - j) Requiring any student whose performance is below that required to achieve an award to withdraw.